QuantEcon/book-networks-public/code_book/appendix.md

 ### Equivalence of the onto and one-to-one properties (for linear maps)

-This plot is produced similarly to figures 6.1 and 6.2.
+This plot is produced similarly to Figures 6.1 and 6.2.

 ```{code-cell}
 fig, axes = plt.subplots(1, 2, figsize=(10, 4))